 Constructing effective marketing copy is a science in itself and too lengthy a discussion to have here in this conversation, so I won’t go there right now.
 Just know that it’s a critical element to getting your message right, and unless you have some education and experience in this area, it’s probably in your best interest to bring in an expert to help you.

 Whether you are outsourcing your marketing or doing it yourself, make sure all your marketing materials can stand up to the ‘WIIFM’ or ‘What’s In It For Me’ test – where ‘Me’ stands for your ideal prospect in your target market.

-Now this test or rule of thumb goes for all of your marketing materials, whether online or offline, from your web site all the way to your business card, it must be all about ‘Me’, your ideal prospect, not you.
-I hate to be the one to tell you this but frankly, your prospect doesn’t care that much about you.
+This test or rule of thumb goes for all of your marketing materials.
+Whether they are online or offline, from your website to your business card, it must be all about ‘Me,’ your ideal prospect, not you.
+I hate to be the one to tell you this, but frankly, your prospect doesn’t care that much about you.
 They only care about what you can do for them.
-That’s harsh, I know, but once again that’s the cold reality.
+That’s harsh, I know, but that’s the cold reality once again.

-Now unless your product or service is seasonal, such as landscaping or holiday decorations, getting the timing right may be quite challenging.
+Unless your product or service is seasonal, such as landscaping or holiday decorations, getting the timing right may be quite challenging.
 People tend to buy when the timing is right for them, not necessarily when we want them to buy.
-And sometimes there doesn’t seem to be any rhyme or reason to why they buy when the do.
+And sometimes there doesn’t seem to be any rhyme or reason why they buy when they do.

 So once again and in closing, remember, regardless of who is responsible for your marketing, make sure it delivers the ‘Right Message’, at the ‘Right Time’, to the ‘Right Audience’, using the ‘Right Medium’.
 Apply this marketing methodology to all your marketing efforts and watch your results soar.